ml-opt/dnn_opt/README.md

 2. `dnn_opt::core::solutions::de_jung` which is the De Jung function.
 3. `dnn_opt::core::solutions::rastrigin` which is the Rastrigin function.
 4. `dnn_opt::core::solutions::griewangk` which is the Griewangk function.
-5. `dnn_opt::core::solutions::michaleicks` which is the Michalewicks function.
+5. `dnn_opt::core::solutions::michalewicks` which is the Michalewicks function.
 6. `dnn_opt::core::solutions::rosenbrock` which is the Rosenbrock function.
 7. `dnn_opt::core::solutions::schwefel` which is the Schwefel function.
 8. `dnn_opt::core::solutions::styblinski_tang` which is the Styblinski-Tang function.

 Also, is very easy to include more benchmark functions.
 I'll provide a specific doc section for this too.
 As you may expect, there are also a special solution that stands for a dnn model which is: `dnn_opt::core::solutions::network`.

-# The `tiny_dnn::core::solutions::network`
+# The `network` class

-This is a special solution that models the dnn optimization surface.
+This is a special `solution` that models a dnn optimization surface.
 A dnn can be created in several ways and using parameters as stacked layers of procesing units and dnn_opt provides a way to accomplish this.
 Lets see what features you may find intresting.

 ## Activation functions.